-Biographical details of the Directors and the senior management of the Group are set out on pages 13 to 17 of the Annual Report.
+Biographical details of the directors of the Company and the senior management of the Group are set out on pages 13 to 20 of the Annual Report.

 DIRECTORS' SERVICE CONTRACTS

 No director has a service contract with any member of the Group which is not determinable within one year without payment of compensation, other than statutory compensation.